rapidsai/cudf/docs/cudf/source/user_guide/pandas-2.0-breaking-changes.md

 ### `DataFrame.describe` will include datetime data by default

-Previously by default(i.e., `datetime_is_numeric=False`) `describe` would not return datetime data, going forward this parameter is inoperative will always include datetime columns.
+Previously by default (i.e., `datetime_is_numeric=False`) `describe` would not return datetime data.
+Now this parameter is inoperative will always include datetime columns.

 Old behavior:
 ```python